Hot Lunch Program

 Students have the option of bringing a lunch or buying a hot lunch at school.
 STA’s hot lunch program, provided by Food Service Professionals (FSP), follows federally approved guidelines for limiting food and drink with high sugar content.
 Each lunch contains one-third of the daily nutritional requirements for an elementary school-aged student through the following three components:

 - The Hot Pack – contains entree and vegetables

 - The Cold Pack – contains fruit, dessert, utensils, and napkins

 - One-half pint of milk

 FSP publishes a menu each month.
-Menus are distributed to families through school and are available on the FSP web site as Menu Choice Lunch.
+Menus are availabe to families at school and are available on the FSP web site as Menu Choice Lunch.
 This school year, families will be able to place all lunch orders online!
 For more information on online ordering for the 2017-18 school year, read this letter from FSP: FSP Parent Announcement Letter.
 The FSP web site also offers nutrition and allergen information to assist parents with ordering meals for their children.
 Just hover over any particular menu item and the nutrition and allergen information will be displayed.

 The cost for lunch is $3.25 per day for the regular menu with milk included.
 Students may also order extra milk for $0.50.
 Exact payment is due each month with a completed order form on the specified due date.
 Checks and money orders should be made payable to FSP.
 Please note: late orders are not accepted.

 The principle goal of FSP’s elementary school food service is Good Food for Better Learning.
 Research has long indicated that absenteeism and tardiness are reduced among children participating in school lunch and breakfast programs.
 In addition, teachers observe that general academic performance and behavior are markedly improved among students who eat a wholesome breakfast and lunch.

 Questions regarding STA’s hot-lunch program can be directed to FSP’s on-site manager at 773-667-1142 x 295.